GDG-OnCampus-BU/Code-Heist/contest1/div1/greedy_manager/README.md

 ## Input

-- First line rpresents the number of test cases.
+- First line represents the number of test cases.

 - Second line represents the number of people.